WinstonWinstonWinston/Website/content/project/VAEMNIST/index.md

 ---
-title: Variational Auto Encoders: MNIST
+title: Variational Auto Encoder Using MNIST
 summary: An exploration into variatonal autoencoders using MNIST.
 tags:
   - Machine Learning